socialatm/onepage.pub/README.md

 It takes a few environment variables as configuration options:

-- OPP_DATABASE: the path to the SQLite database file for persistent data(default: `:memory:`, no persistence!)
+- OPP_DATABASE: the path to the SQLite database file for persistent data.
+Default is test.db.
+You can use  `:memory:` for no persistence.
 - OPP_HOSTNAME: the hostname of the server (default: `localhost`).
 Once you start a server, you can't change this without messing up all your links and everyone's links to you.